 Who holds your information?

 We will hold your information and for the purposes of the Data Protection Act 1998, we are the data controller.
-We are BE Offices Limited; a limited company registered in the UK with company number 05729231, registered office at 26 Red Lion Square, London WC1R 4AG (“BE Offices”).
+We are BE Offices Limited; a limited company registered in the UK with company number 07337363, registered office at 5-7 Cranwood Street, London EC1V 9EE (“BE Offices”).

 Visitors to our websites

-When someone visits our website, www.beoffices.com, we collect standard internet log information (including but not limited to location data, time zone setting, the internet protocol (IP) address used to connect your computer to the internet, browser type and version) and details of visitor behavior patterns (including but not limited to the full Uniform Resource Locators (URL) click stream to, through and from our website, page response times, services you viewed or searched for and length of visits to certain pages).
+When someone visits our website, www.beoffices.com, we collect standard internet log information (including but not limited to location data, time zone setting, the internet protocol (IP) address used to connect your computer to the internet, browser type and version) and details of visitor behaviour patterns (including but not limited to the full Uniform Resource Locators (URL) click stream to, through and from our website, page response times, services you viewed or searched for and length of visits to certain pages).
+This does not include personal information related to a person but it includes user behaviour.
 We do this to find out things such as the number of visitors to the various parts of the website.

 Uses made of the information

-When you place an enquiry with BE Offices either directly or indirectly through an intermediary, such as an online broker, we store information that you have supplied including your contact information and business requirements.
+When you place an enquiry with BE Offices either directly or indirectly through an intermediary, such as an online broker, we store information that you have consented to be supplied including your contact information and business requirements.
 This information is stored in a secure CRM system.
 We use this information to store account history and contact you via email or phone during and after the sales process based on the requirements you have given us.
-We also hold this information for as long as necessary to continue to provide any services to you that you have requested and to carry out our obligations arising from any contracts entered into between you and us.
+We also hold this information for a maximum of seven years in our CRM for financial requirements and three years for marketing communications to continue to provide any services to you that you have requested and to carry out our obligations arising from any contracts entered into between you and us.

-We may also contact you about services similar to those which were the subject of your original communications with us, but only where you have not opted out of marketing communications when you submitted your contact details to us, or subsequently.
+We may also contact you about services similar to those which were the subject of your original communications with us, but only where you have opted in to marketing communications when you submitted your contact details to us, or subsequently.